Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Introduction and Motivation

 The rest of the paper is organized as follows.
-In Section 2 the common orthogonal basis extraction (COBE) is discussed, including the problem statement, model, algorithms, and its relationship with CCA, PCA, and other related methods.
-In Section 3 the general framework of common and individual feature analysis (CIFA) is presented.
-The applications of CIFA in classification and clustering are discussed in Section 4.
-In Section 5 simulations on synthetic data and real data justify the efficiency and validity of the proposed methods.
-Finally we provided some concluding remarks and suggestions for future work in Section 6.
+In Section 2 the COBE method is discussed, including the problem statement, model, algorithms, and its links with CCA and other related methods.
+In Section 3 a general framework for CIFE is presented.
+The applications of CIFE in classification and clustering are presented in Section 4.
+Section 5 provides simulations on both synthetic and real-world data, verifying the proposed methods.
+Finally, concluding remarks and directions for future work are provided in Section 6.

+A conference summary of part of our results has been accepted for publication at ICASSP 2015 \cite{CIFA_ICASSP2015}.
+Relative to \cite{CIFA_ICASSP2015}, this journal version includes detailed derivations, new algorithms, potential applications in machine learning, and further experiments.